poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2025-06-13-Linux-Internals-How-ASLR-REALLY-Works.markdown

 ![image](/files/aslr/l1.png)

-Generate build files with `$ make defconfig`, then edit the `.config` with your favourite (in my case Emacs) to add:
+Generate build files with `$ make defconfig`, then edit the `.config` with your favourite editor (in my case Emacs) to add:

 ```
 # Coverage collection.